atav32/karma-ng-django-html2js-preprocessor/README.md

       // setting this option will create only a single module that contains templates
       // from all the files, so you can load them all with module('foo')
       moduleName: 'foo'

+      // define custom replacements for template tags
+      // (any unspecified tags will be replaced with '')
+      djangoTags: {
+        static_url: '/static/,
+        comment: '/*',
+        endcomment: '*/'
+      }
     }
   });
 };